ivario123/dissarmv7/README.md

 Disarmv7 is a disassembler for the ArmV7-M instruction set.
 It provides a fast enough disassembler that lifts [most](#footnotes)$^1$ of the ArmV7-m instructions to a rust `enum` which is ideal if you want to do semantic analysis, [symbolic execution](https://github.com/ivario123/symex) or similar on the assembly/machine code level.
 As of now, it does not provide a textual representation of the assembly instructions.
-This project is mainly written as a support project for the [Symex](https://github.com/ivario123/symex) project which is a symbolic execution engine.
+This project is mainly written as a support project for the [Symex](https://github.com/ivario123/symex) project which is a symbolic execution engine that provides safe to use execution time estimates for each possible path through the program.
+But can be used as a standalone project for parsing ArmV7-M binaries.

 ## Usage